Screen#

 set cursor to next row#

-The set cursor to next row block moves the cursor to column 1 on the next row on the Brain’s screen or Console.
+The set cursor to next row block moves the cursor to column 1 on the next row on the Brain’s screen.

 Example